elipapa/markdown-cv/index.md

 My role often involves working closely with both technical and non-technical people to ensure that features are shaped within the confines of available technology, and to this point, I would often operate as a Technical Product Owner to assist in bringing a proposition to realisation.

-This role also requires that I carry out research into new technologies and concepts, and to date, this has allowed me to explore such things as mesh technologies (Thread, Bluetooth Mesh), BlueZ (the ever evolving Linux Bluetooth Stack), LPWAN (LTE-M, NB-IoT) and Docker on Embedded Linux platforms.
+This role also requires that I carry out research into new technologies and concepts, and to date, this has allowed me to explore such things as mesh technologies (Thread, Bluetooth Mesh), BlueZ (the ever evolving Linux Bluetooth Stack), LPWAN (LTE-M, NB-IoT), Apple HomeKit and Docker on Embedded Linux platforms.

 <br>
 `2016-2017`